MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ---
 title: Resolve nest, display, and reorder issues for work items
 titleSuffix: Azure Boards
 description: Learn how to fix reordering and nesting issues for work items in Azure Boards.
-Resolve error messages and maintain a natural hierarchy for your backlog. ms.custom: "boards-backlogs, seodec18"
+Resolve error messages and maintain a natural hierarchy for your backlog. ms.custom: boards-backlogs ms.service: azure-devops-boards ms.assetid: BDEAA5D4-83A3-49FC-BEEB-EE685E92B68B ms.topic: troubleshooting
-ms.service: azure-devops-boards
-ms.assetid: BDEAA5D4-83A3-49FC-BEEB-EE685E92B68B
-ms.topic: troubleshooting